-There is no more cherished symbol of the United States than the American flag.
-Whether you fly a flag daily or bring it out to honor our country on special days, taking care of the flag is important and a sign of respect.
+There is no more recognized symbol of the United States than the American flag.
+Whether you fly a flag daily or bring it out to honor our country on special days, taking care of the flag is a sign of respect.
 If your flag is looking dingy or is soiled, washing it is quite appropriate.
-The U.S. Flag Code does not prohibit washing flags.
+The U.S. Flag Code does not prohibit washing our national flag.

-If you are not sure of the material of your flag or if it is an older vintage flag, take it to a professional dry cleaner.
+If you are not sure about the fiber content of your flag or if it is vintage, take it to a professional dry cleaner.
 Many offer free American flag cleaning services, especially in the month of July.

-How to Remove Stains from The American Flag
+How to Remove Stains From a Flag or Banner

-How to Make Repairs to The American Flag
+How to Properly Make Repairs to the American Flag

-Flags that are excessively torn or frayed should be disposed of properly following the U.S. Flag Code which states, “the flag, when it is in such condition that it is no longer a fitting emblem for display, should be destroyed in a dignified way, preferably by burning.”
+Flags that are excessively worn or frayed should be retired properly following the U.S. Flag Code which states, “the flag, when it is in such condition that it is no longer a fitting emblem for display, should be destroyed in a dignified way, preferably by burning.”
 Many veterans organizations, scouting troops or ROTC groups will accept tattered flags and dispose of them properly.